waynehoggett/AzureHackathons/2 - DevOps with GitHub/Challenges/1.5/readme.md

-# Challenge 1.5 - Build and push Docker image to container registry
+# Challenge 1.5 - Build and Push Docker image to container registry

 👉 Don't leave your teammates behind!
 See if anyone else needs a hand before you start a new challenge.